“NEW TECH Yard Hydrant”

 When you install your yard hydrant keep in mind where you’re going to put it and how you’re going to use it.
 With frequent use and any rough treatment it’s a good idea to stabilize it, not just put it into the ground free standing.

 This is true for any type of frost proof yard hydrant, including the NEW TECH Yard Hydrant.
 Frequent use without stabilizing it, no matter the type of yard hydrant, is more likely to lead to problems.
 This is especially true in soil which doesn’t compact well.
+Some people use cement, but that makes any future changes very difficult.
+The photo below shows one way of stabilizing a hydrant which works well, although it could be a little cleaner looking.

 Detailed installation instructions and suggestions for the NEW TECH Yard Hydrant are included with the hydrant.
 Much of it applies to the installation of any frost proof yard hydrant.